vipulnaik/diet-exercise-health/events/2024/2024-07-21-finger-injuries.md

 a somewhat bigger bandage that doesn't need to be flexed, and it may be more suited to the middle finger that is a little wider.

+## Bandage change (around 7:50 PM)

+Around 7:50 PM, after a few more handwashes (including a return from an outside trip to purchase more bandages) the bandage had come loose, so I changed it.
+This time, I used one of the newly purchased Water Block bandages from Band-Aid (this is the 3 1/4 inch one, comparable to Walgreens Strong Strips, rather than to the Water Block Flex I had been using in the past).

 ## Lessons

 * Be wary of contexts where a conjunction of events leads to excessive